 Technically, gay people can still have children (Often through artificial fertilization or whatnot), meaning that Gilbert has the potential to be a father, but only if he wants to be one.

 Word of God states that Finn from Adventure Time thought he was last human in the land of Ooo.
 Since then, he met a girl Susan Strong, and we still don't know if she's human or not (Finn might, though).
-Ice King is also human, having survived the Mushroom War and the centuries that followed it thanks to his crown's powers.
+Ice King is also human (or at least he used to be, it's never definitively stated if he still is), having survived the Mushroom War and the centuries that followed it thanks to his crown's powers.

 Godzilla: The Series has Godzilla Jr. as the last surviving member of his species.
 Unlike his father, Junior is sterile and cannot reproduce.